 Let’s analyze the results from this period and compare them to the aggregate.

 The Last 30 Days

-What did I gain from posting 10 articles and 0 responses in the last 30 days on Medium?
+What did I gain from posting 10 stories and 0 responses on Medium in the last 30 days?

-What did I gain from posting 38 articles and 12 responses in 120 days on Medium?
+What did I gain from posting 38 stories and 12 responses on Medium in 120 days?

 - 62 out of 100 followers (required for a Medium Partnership).